Dynamics of 3D focusing, energy-critical wave equation with radial data: Preliminary results

 In this work we call $G_\pm$ the radiation profiles of the linear free wave $u$, or equivalently, of the corresponding initial data $(u_0,u_1)$.
 Clearly the map/symmetry between radiation profiles $G_\pm$ is an isometry from $L^2(\Rm \times \mathbb{S}^{d-1})$ to itself.
 It is useful to give this symmetry of $G_\pm$ by an explicit formula.
 In this work we only need to use the 3-dimensional case (please see \cite{newradiation, shenradiation} for all dimensions, for example)

+Thus we may uniquely determine a linear free wave by its radiation profile $G_+ \in L^2(\Rm\times \mathbb S^2)$, or radiation profile $G_- \in L^2(\Rm \times \mathbb S^2)$, or both two radiation profiles $G_\pm(s,\theta) \in L^2(\Rm^+ \times \mathbb S^2)$ (for positive $s$ only).
 It is not difficult to see that the free wave is radial if and only if its radiation profiles are independent of the angle $\theta$.
 The formula of a free wave in term of its radiation profile can also be given explicitly, see \cite{shenradiation}, for example.
 In this work we focus on the 3D radial case:

 A basic calculation gives the initial data in term of the radiation profile